cendekia/nova-setting-tool/README.md

 ## Usage

-Click on the "nova-setting-tool" menu item in your Nova app to see the tool provided by this package.
+Click on the "Settings" menu item in your Nova app to see the tool provided by this package.

 ## Testing